texmacs/markdown/README.md

 ## Setup

-Clone this repository into your ~/.TeXmacs/pluginsdirectory as markdown.
+Clone this repository into your `~/.TeXmacs/plugins` directory as `markdown`.
 For Linux / OSX this is:

 ```shell
 git clone https://bitbucket.org/mdbenito/tm2md.git ~/.TeXmacs/plugins/markdown